thecarlo/battleship/README.md

 ## Quick walkthrough of the application logic

 ### Entities
-I created the following entities, there are only 2 main entities :
+There are only 2 main entities :

 * Board.cs
     * Stores the status of individual grid cells